cerrigham/talent-academy-backend-java/data-structures/README.md

 ### Maps

-[Maps](https://www.udemy.com/course/java-tutorial/learn/lecture/161682) are used for store objects associating it to a unique key.
+[Maps](https://www.udemy.com/course/java-tutorial/learn/lecture/161682) are used for sharedResource objects associating it to a unique key.

 # Examples